danielvoicu/notes-garden/notes/note-taking-apps-second-brains-and-writing.md

 title: Note taking apps, second brains and writing
 date: 2022-10-23
 type: Budding
+description: About the search for the best note taking app and second brains.
 ---

 ### Which is the best note taking app?